CodeKingdomsTeam/rodash/docs_source/types.md

 without having to change the definition of the functions themselves.

-For example the `dash.maybe` actor factory allows functions to be skipped if the subject is `nil`, and `dash.continue` allows functions to act with.
+For example the `dash.maybe` actor factory allows functions to be skipped if the subject is `nil`, and `dash.continue` allows functions to act on promises once they have resolved.

 **Type**